FilipeGarroteDev/FilipeGarroteDev/README.md

 ### I'm a tech lover and Software Engineer!
 - 👨🏻‍💻 Fullstack Software Engineer
-- 🖥️ I'm already working with React.js and Node.js, with databases SQL (PostgreSQL) and NoSQL (MongoDB), Prisma ORM and Jest to integration tests.
+- 🖥️ I'm already working with TypeScript and JavaScript on React.js and Node.js, with databases SQL (PostgreSQL) and NoSQL (MongoDB), Prisma ORM and Jest to integration tests.
 - 😄 Available for new challenges and good chat
 - 💬 Pronouns: He/His
 - 📚 Driven Web Fullstack Bootcamp student